Convert Ronnajoule to Watt-second (RJ to Watt-second)

 How do you convert RJ to Watt-second formula?

-The main formula to convert RJ to Watt-second is to multiply RJ value by 1e+27.
+The main formula for the conversion of the RJ value to Watt-second amount is to multiply the RJ value by 1e+27.

 There are 1e+27 Watt-second in 1 Ronnajoule.To convert from Ronnajoule to Watt-second, multiply your figure by 1e+27 (or divide by 1e-27).